gentij/stem-splitter-core/README.md

 ## 🤔 FAQ

 **Q: Why is the first run slow?**
-A: The model (~190MB) is downloaded on first use.
+A: The model (~200MB) is downloaded on first use.
 Subsequent runs are instant.

+**Q: Where are models stored?**
+A: Models are cached in your system's standard cache directory with SHA-256 verification for integrity.

 **Q: Can I use GPU acceleration?**
 A: Currently CPU-only.
 GPU support via ONNX Runtime execution providers is planned.